Code-Institute-Submissions/anu1301-mollies-boutique_MarResub/README.md

 ### Navigation:

-The company logo "mollie's boutique" links to the home page and will bring you back there when clicked on.
+The company logo "mollie's boutique" links to the home page and will bring you back there when selected.

-The navigation links at the top right hand corner has a hover function, which will appear when clicking on the other pages of the website.
+The navigation links, at the top right hand corner, have a hover function, which appear when selecting the pages of the website.
 This function also remains visible according to the page you are on.

-The social media icons in the footer section of the website have links to the respective social media platform.
+The social media icons appear at the bottom of every page of the website, and are linked to the respective social media platforms.

 ### Landing Page

 #### The main hero image for larger devices
 ![mollies boutique](./assets/images/main_hero_img.PNG)

+The hero image is the first thing the user sees.
+This image was chosen to invoke serenity, as well as give a feeling of pure indulgence - aimed at the target market.

 #### The main hero image for smaller devices
 ![mollies boutique](./assets/images/mollies_hero_img_small.PNG)

+A different hero image was used for smaller devices, due to the oddity of having a large face take up the small devices' view-port.
+The KB size of this image is smaller and therefore quicker load times on the smaller devices.

 #### Treatement images on landing page
 ![mollies boutique](./assets/images/treatment_landing_page.PNG)